Information on the assignment of dissertations for a Master's degree

 |Use of internal and external IT resources to achieve strategic competitive advantages||Agile Methods

 |Digital Technologies, Sustainability & Resource Efficiency||Circular Economy||Anne Ixmeier|

 |Decentralized technologies and competition between digital platforms||Blockchain and Initial Coin Offerings

 Dataportability, Personal Online Data Stores (PODS)

-The registration deadline of 13.10.2019 is over, feedback will be sent soon.
+The registration deadline is over, feedback will be sent soon.
 The announcement of the topics will be updated regularly.
-New Master thesis topics can be found here at the end of March.
+New Master thesis topics can be found here in April 2020.